AK0055/TourismAnalysis/README.md

 'relevance' of a hotel cluster with a weighted sum of bookings and clicks.
 Step 3
 Read in the test data and merge most popular hotel clusters
+## Dataset
+The following three datasets were obtained from Expedia hotel recommendations: train.csv (3.79GB)- the training dataset contains information from the year 2013 and 2014.
+It includes logs on all the users and their clicks / booking events. test.csv (263MB) - the test dataset contains only the booking information from the year 2015. destinations.csv (131MB)- consists of features extracted from hotel reviews text.
+We were provided with the logs of customer behaviour about the hotel booking data across multiple continents, which was further subdivided at countries, city and region level.
+These include what customers searched for, how they interacted with search results (click/book), whether or not the search result was a travel package.